vnourdin/CountdownLock/docs/README.md

 # CountdownLock
 JavaFX project with a countdown locked until passphrases are find by players.
 Developed for an escape game.

+First project with JavaFX.